bregman-arie/devops-exercises/README.md

 * Containers don't require an entire guest operating system as VMs.
 Containers share the system's kernel as opposed to VMs
 * It usually takes a few seconds to set up a container as opposed to VMs which can take minutes or at least more time than containers as there is an entire OS to boot and initialize as opposed to container where you mainly lunch the app itself
-* Containers are isolated from each other, but not as concretely as virtual machines.
-It is possible for a malicious user to break into the host OS from a container and vice versa.
 </b></details>

 <details>